- In Omnia Card Roma Pass

 However, the Omnia Card is unique compared to other Rome city passes in that it includes free entry to the Vatican Museums with the Sistine Chapel.
 You’ll also get fast-track entry to St Peter’s Basilica with a free audio guide for a self-guided tour.

-Who benefits from the Omnia Card?
+Who benefits from the Omnia Rome and Vatican Pass ?

 - First-time visitors to Rome who want to see all the highlights in 3 days, with the Colosseum and Vatican at the top of their list.